-We have audited the financial statements of Alternative Liquidity Fund Limited (the "Company") for the year ended 30 June 2023, which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU).
+We have audited the financial statements of Alternative Liquidity Fund Limited (the "Company") for the year ended 30 June 2024, which comprise the statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows for the year then ended, and Notes to the financial statements, including a summary of significant accounting policies.
+The financial statements framework that has been applied in their preparation is applicable law and IFRS Accounting Standards (IFRS) as adopted by the European Union (EU).

-In our opinion, the accompanying financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the financial position of the Company as at 30 June 2023, and of its financial performance and its cashflows for the year then ended; - are in accordance with IFRSs as adopted by the EU and - comply with the Companies (Guernsey) Law, 2008.
+- give a true and fair view of the financial position of the Company as at 30 June 2024, and of its financial performance and its cashflows for the year then ended; - are in accordance with IFRS as adopted by the EU; and - comply with the Companies (Guernsey) Law, 2008.